If you need to talk to VCAT about a case, contact us. Do not contact a VCAT member directly about any aspect of a case.

 When you write to VCAT about a case, you must send a copy of the correspondence to the other parties and tell us you have done so.

-If you disadvantage a party by not giving them a copy of correspondence, VCAT may make an order or award costs against you (under Section 78 of the VCAT Act 1998).
+If you disadvantage a party by not giving them a copy of correspondence, VCAT may make an order or award costs against you.

 How to tell us you have included other parties